Top Ten Myths about Alcohol & Drug Addiction Interventions-Part One

-People who are not motivated should not get treatment
+People who are not motivated should not get treatment.

 It’s normal for people addicted to alcohol and other drugs to not clearly see the full extent of the damage they cause, so holding someone back because they are delusional about the nature and severity of their addiction does not help their cause.
-Sometimes not wanting treatment is a symptom of the addiction and that’s where a trained professional can help through providing the family with a intervention.
+Sometimes not wanting treatment is a symptom of the addiction and that’s where a trained professional can help through providing the family with an intervention.

-Also, forcing someone to go for treatment should not be seen as a bad thing, as pressure from loved ones, work colleagues even law enforcement, can help boost motivation!
+Also, forcing someone to go for treatment should not be seen as a bad thing, as pressure from loved ones, work colleagues even law enforcement can help boost motivation!

-People choose to become drug addicts
+People choose to become drug addicts.

 Although the first use of drugs is a voluntary choice, repetitive drug abuse changes the way our brains react to the drug.
 Eventually one becomes completely dependent on it physically, emotionally and mentally.